wendahere/GS5/pages/2_individuals/5_gimblecode.md

 ### **4.8 Annex Reference**

 The complete Python source code listings for the gimbal control system are also provided in **Folder – Gimbal Control Software Listings**, including inline documentation and comments for:
+[Gimbal Control Software Folder](https://github.com/wendahere/GS5/tree/main/pages/5_appendices/Gimbal%20Code%20Listing) - <h>(This will bring you to a github folder containing all the code)</h>

 * `gclib.py`